laravel-enso/localisation/README.md

 php artisan enso:localisation:scan --dry-run
 ```

-The scan command reads the configured source paths and also collects labels from frontend enums by default.
+The scan command reads the configured source paths and also collects labels from frontend enums and native enums implementing `LaravelEnso\Enums\Contracts\Select` by default.
 Disable enum label collection through the published config when needed:

 ```php
 'scan' => [